renesas-rz/rza2m_drp/README.txt

 Also, you can select what DRP images you plan to use in your application by editing the file "config_flash_create.sh"

-By defualt, the config_flash_create.sh is already configured for the DRP demo that is included in this package.
+By default, the config_flash_create.sh is already configured for the DRP demo that is included in this package.

 	$ cd rza_linux-4.19_bsp